midnight-animals/midnight-highgrass-code/packages/online-dictionary/README.md

 4. Run Docker Compose to build and start the application:
 ```
 docker-compose up
+# or
+sudo docker compose -p online-dictionary -f ./docker-compose.yml up -d
 ```
 5. Access the application in your web browser http://localhost:8080